mohamadlounnas/aec-report/presentation.md

 - **Technical Milestones:** 99% detection accuracy, 60% chemical reduction, full autonomy

 ## What I Say:
 "Our technical development roadmap focuses on continuous engineering improvement.
-In Phase 1, I'm optimizing our AI models and enhancing edge computing performance.
+In Phase 1, start by the basic softwere and database, then the AI agent to enhancing edge computing performance.
 Phase 2 involves refining the mechanical systems and improving autonomous navigation algorithms.
 Phase 3 expands the technology to multiple crops and different climate zones.
-My R&D priorities are 40% on AI and machine learning advancement, 30% on hardware optimization, 20% on system integration, and 10% on extensive field testing.
-Our technical milestones target 99% detection accuracy, 60% chemical reduction, and full autonomous operation."
+Our focus are 40% on AI and machine learning advancement, 30% on hardware optimization, 20% on system integration (softwere and infra structe and network), and 10% on extensive field testing (the Pesticide mechanics need more tests to find best solutions)."

 ## View Suggestions:
 - Focus on technical advancement rather than funding
 - Show clear engineering milestones and objectives
 - Emphasize continuous improvement and innovation
 - Highlight the systematic approach to technology development

----

-# Technical Collaboration Opportunities

-**System Note:** Focus on engineering collaboration and technical partnerships rather than business partnerships.

-## Content:
-- **Hardware Integration:** Collaboration on sensor systems and mechanical components
-- **Software Development:** Joint AI model development and edge computing optimization
-- **Research Partnerships:** Collaborative research with agricultural and engineering institutions
-- **Technology Transfer:** Adaptation of core technologies to other agricultural applications
-- **Standards Development:** Contributing to precision agriculture technical standards

-## What I Say:
-"I see several opportunities for technical collaboration.
-We can work together on hardware integration, particularly in sensor systems and mechanical components where your expertise could enhance our platform.
-There's significant potential for joint software development, especially in AI model advancement and edge computing optimization.
-I'm actively collaborating with agricultural and engineering institutions on research that could benefit from your technical input.
-The core technologies I've developed are adaptable to other agricultural applications, creating opportunities for technology transfer.
-Additionally, we can contribute together to developing technical standards for precision agriculture systems."

-## View Suggestions:
-- Focus on technical synergies and engineering collaboration
-- Show how their expertise can enhance the technical solution
-- Emphasize joint research and development opportunities
-- Highlight the potential for technology transfer and standards development

 ---